heart/SwiftTween/README.md

 t.tween(startValue:0, endValue:200 , timeDuration:1 , ease:Ease.Linear )
 ```

-## You can get the tween value at any spot on the timline
+## You can get the tween value at any spot of the timline
 ```swift
 let duration = 20
 let currentTime = 10